Frank Kameny: 1960–1970

 In late 1961, Frank Kameny co-founded the Washington D.C. branch of the national gay rights organization, Mattachine Society.
 In the year following the group's founding, Kameny led an initiative to declare the existence of the Mattachine Society of Washington publicly.
 The group sent letters to every government branch, including the entirety of Congress.
 Kameny also wrote to President Kennedy asking him to change the rules on homosexuals being purged from the government.
 The content of the letters included harsh criticism of the government's treatment of homosexuals and asserted that there were over three hundred members of the group.
 The letter was signed by the president of the Mattachine Society of Washington, Franklin E. Kameny.

 The Mattachine Society of Washington discussed the prospect of public protest in 1963.
 The FBI and J. Edgar Hoover had made advancements to ban the Washington branch and had been threatened with the prospect of a march on behalf of the organization.
-Although supportive of the idea, Kameny restrained from taking part in a march due to the threat of damaging his public image.
+Although supportive of the idea, Kameny refrained from taking part in a march due to the threat of damaging his public image.

 In 1963, Kameny and Mattachine launched a campaign to overturn D.C. sodomy laws; he personally drafted a bill that finally passed in 1993.
 He also worked to remove the classification of homosexuality as a mental disorder from the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.

 In 1964, Kameny argued that homosexuals faced more severe discrimination than blacks because the federal government did not help them and actively discriminated against them.
 He suggested that homosexuals would fare worse from the success of the civil rights movement: "Now that it is becoming unfashionable to discriminate against Negroes, discrimination against homosexuals will be on the increase...
 Homosexuality represents the last major area where prejudice and discrimination are prevalent in this country."